techsoft3d/HOOPS-Communicator-Editing-Scene-Properties/README.md

 > The `refreshLights` function updates the lights UI.
 You can read
 > [src/main.ts](src/main.ts) if you want to see the implementation details.

-As you can see in the sample, you can call the run a command through the command interpreter passing the command arguments as the context:
+As you can see in the sample, you can play a command through the command interpreter passing the command arguments:

 ```ts
 // Command with no arguments